harrybooth/harrybooth.github.io/index.md

 ###  Final Course Projects

-1. __High Performance Computing in Python - In the moment of heat:__
+1. __High Performance Computing in Python - In The Moment Of Heat:__
+Course leader: Timo Betcke.
 This project required us to solve one of the problems from the [Hundred-dollar, Hundred-digit Challenge](https://en.wikipedia.org/wiki/Hundred-dollar,_Hundred-digit_Challenge_problems).
 This was a competition based around a collection of 10 difficult problems in numerical mathematics published by Nick Trefethem in 2002.
 Each problem has a single numeric answer, and the original contest involved multiple teams competing to obtain as many accurate digits as possible across the 10 problems.
 We were tasked with solving problem 8 - "In the moment of heat" - using only python.
-The jupyter notebook with my solution can be found [here](), which achieves 10 accurate digits.
+The jupyter notebook with my solution can be found [here](), and achieves 10 accurate digits.
 2. __Numerical Optimisation - Support Vector Machines:__
+Course leader: Marta Betcke.
 This project required us to research two optimization methods within the context of support vector machines, and produce a study involving some computational experiments.
 I chose SMO (sequential minimal optimization) and stochastic gradient descent.
-My report achieved the maximum mark, and can be found [here]().
+My report achieved the maximum mark, and can be found [here]() along with supporting notebooks.
-3. __Inverse Problems - Regularization, wavelet denoiser and poission noise models:__
+3. __Inverse Problems - Regularization, Wavelet Denoisers and Poission Noise Models:__
-_This project aimed to_
+Course leader: Simon Arridge.
+This project required us to solve a variety of computational problems from a selection of topics from inverse problems.
+My report can be found [here]() along with supporting notebooks.
 4. __Morphogenetic Programming:__
-_This project aimed to_
+Course leader: Martha Tsigkari.
+7 mini projects, incl.
+3D game of life, L-Systems, Genetic algorithms, and Gene Regulatory Networks.
+All experiments completed using grasshopper scripts (C#) and Rhino 3D.

 ### Dissertation

 1. __Growing Flags with Fractal Proteins__
-_This project aimed to .
+Supervised by Peter Bentley.
+This project aimed to .
+The original dissertation can be found [Link](url).
 Stay tuned for the paper which is due to appear in the journal of artificial life in 2022 - [Link](url)._

 ## Current and Future Projects